Skip to main content

 The Art of Showing Up

-After a full month of hibernation since my hysterectomy on August 15, I finally started opening myself up again to the outside world.
-Baby steps, of course.
+After a full month of hibernation since my hysterectomy on August 15, I finally started opening myself up again to the social life other than family and church.
 Last week it began with a day out with Mbak Fithri, and today it continued with a hangout session with Mbak Ike, who came all the way just to “kidnap” me for a few hours.

 Here’s the thing about me: I can get along with anyone, but I’m extremely selective with whom I give my time.
 My heart is like a little guesthouse: many can knock, few are welcomed inside.
 And when I do let someone in, I give my full presence.
 No scrolling, no gadgets, no half-hearted nods.
 Just talk.
 That’s what happened today with Mbak Ike.